 Firstly, you risk hackers or predators looking for your personal information.
 By setting your home address as your business address, you make yourself an easy target for such offenders to invade your privacy and even steal your personal information.
 This could turn out disastrous if you are not careful.
 They could take everything from your business and personal life.

-Additionally, not only do you risk your own information, but you run the risk of endangering your friends and family if you use your home address for business purposes.
+Additionally, not only do you risk your own information, but you also run the risk of endangering your friends and family if you use your home address for business purposes.
 Say an unhappy customer wants to mess with you.
 If your address is used for your business, it can be easily found and used against you.
 No one wants random strangers knocking down their doors and causing problems for their friends, family, or themselves.

-If you want to protect your privacy, and avoid angry customers, stalking, or harassment then your home address is not ideal to use as your business address.
+If you want to protect your privacy and avoid angry customers, stalking, or harassment, then your home address is not ideal to use as your business address.

 Your Business Lacks Credibility When You Use Your Home Address

 One of the first things a potential customer or client will see is your business address.
 Come on, you do it when you’re researching, so why wouldn’t your customers?
-Even though there is no issue with starting your LLC out of your home, having a home address set as your business address will look unprofessional and decrease your professionalism.
+Even though there is no issue with starting your LLC out of your home, having a home address set as your business address will look unprofessional and diminish your reputation.
 One of the most important things to do early on in running a successful business is to gain your customers’ trust.
 If potential customers research your business and see a home address, they might think you’re a scam, and you risk losing business.

 In order to build a credible image for your business, a professional business address is necessary, even if you are working from home.

-How Can You Protect Your Home Address?
+How Can You Protect Your Home Address

 So, what is the solution that allows you to avoid the MAJOR disadvantages listed above?
 Use a separate business address!

 Using a separate business address will help you protect your privacy by warding off hackers and other threats to your privacy.
-With your home address kept off public records, you’ll never have to worry about strangers ringing your doorbell and wreaking havoc on you and your loved ones.
+With your home address kept off public records, you’ll don't have to worry about strangers ringing your doorbell and wreaking havoc on you and your loved ones.
 It will also look professional, which will both boost your business image and establish the foundations of gaining the trust of potential customers.

-A virtual office provides businesses, such as your own, a physical address (that can operate as a separate business address) and services that would come with a physical office.
+A virtual office provides businesses, such as your own, with a physical address (that can operate as a separate business address) and services that would come with a physical office.
 Essentially, it’s a brick-and-mortar office without the rent.

 Advantages of a Virtual Office

-- Professional business address.
+- Professional business address

-- Mail-handling services.
+- Mail-handling services

-- Local phone number.
+- Local phone number

-- Call-handling/receptionist services.
+- Call-handling/receptionist services

-- Meeting and conference spaces that can be rented out.
+- Meeting and conference spaces that can be rented out

-- Lower cost (than a physical office space): no lease payments, no utility fees, no hardware, and no other associated costs that would arise in a brick and mortar office space.
+- Lower cost (than a physical office space): no lease payments, no utility fees, no hardware, and no other associated costs that would arise in a brick-and-mortar office space

 Disadvantages of a Virtual Office